 Using this numerical result for further calculations is quite involved.
 We will further use an approximation

-which captures the double-peaked shape of the curve as well as reproduces the $x$-intercept correctly, which appears to be important to describe condensate effective chemical potential equilibration.
-Here, $\Lambda^+$ and $\gamma$ may be treated as fitting parameters.
+which captures the double-peaked shape of the curve as well as reproduces the $x$-intercept correctly, which appears to be important to describe condensate effective chemical potential equilibrating.
+Here, $\Lambda^+$ and $\gamma$ should be treated as fitting parameters.

 Of course, the model curve cannot reproduce the real one exactly.
-As we will discuss in section \ref{sec:demonstration}, when searching the best fit parameters, it's worth better fitting the left peak at the cost of not reproducing the high-frequency behaviour as demonstrated on Fig. \ref{fig:I+}.
+As it will be clear from Sec. \ref{sec:discussion}, when searching the best fit parameters, it's worth better fitting the left peak at the cost of not reproducing the high-frequency behaviour as demonstrated in the Fig. \ref{fig:I+}.

 The retarded self-energy term is analytic in the upper half plane in frequency domain due to causality, therefore its real and imaginary part are related by the Kramers-Kronig relations, and we may seek an approximation for the function using its imaginary part only.
 Therefore: